Information for Financial Planners

 With Fixed Benefit insurance, members are able to purchase a fixed level of cover that will remain the same until they reach the age of 70.
 The premiums for this cover increase each year.

-For more information, refer to Death & TPD and Death Only Insurance fact sheet available here, and view the pages below.
+For more information, refer to Death & TPD and Death Only Insurance fact sheet available here, Also, view the pages below.

 As an alternative, they are able to use either Super SA Select or Super SA Flexible Rollover Plan (FRP) to claim after-tax contributions as these are taxed funds.